med-seg/morph-feat-extract/README.md

 3) totalData = 'struct-listing-all-files-that-contain-3D-arrays-of-binary-organ-annotations';

-4) volSize = ['width','height','depth'] where 'width' is the number of columns in the binary organ-annotation array; 'height' is the number of rows in the binary organ-annotation array; and 'depth' is the number of slices (2D) in the binary organ-annotation array.
+4) volSize = ['width', 'height', 'depth'] where 'width' is the number of columns in the binary organ-annotation array; 'height' is the number of rows in the binary organ-annotation array; and 'depth' is the number of slices (2D) in the binary organ-annotation array.

-5) interpVoxSize = ['x','y',z'] where 'x' is pixel interval in axial direction; 'y' is pixel interval in sagittal direction; 'z' is the spacing between each slice (2D) in the binary organ-annotation array..
+5) interpVoxSize = ['x', 'y', 'z'] where 'x' is pixel interval in axial direction; 'y' is pixel interval in sagittal direction; 'z' is the spacing between each slice (2D) in the binary organ-annotation array.